-Here is a wearable display reference design that helps you create lightweight, reliable augmented/virtual reality headsets and glasses
+Here is a wearable display reference design that helps you create lightweight, reliable VR/AR Headsets and glasses.

 TI offers a reference design that uses the DLP Pico chip reflective microdisplay technology used in the optical module in a wearable display.
 DLP Pico technology enables bright, high contrast, low power HMDs with fast refresh rates, providing ideal qualities for small form factor, lightweight wearable display products.